mikexliu/stack/README.md

 * The resource's package must be separate from the container's package.
 * The container must have a default constructor.
 This means to use `guice`, fields must be at least package private.

-##Swagger
-If you use the built-in Stack class to start up the application, then we can also take advantage of `swagger`.
-Navigate to `http://localhost:5555/swagger.json/` to see the swagger representation. `swagger-ui` is also already configured for you at `http://localhost:5555/docs`.

 ##Example
 `git clone https://github.com/mikexliu/stack.git`